bddjr/tinyhmacmd5/README.md

 A tiny and reliable HMAC-MD5 implementation for JavaScript: [`browser.min.js`](browser.min.js) is only **997 bytes**.

 - **Input type**: `string` (UTF‑8), `Uint8Array` or `Uint8ClampedArray`
-- **Output type**: hex `string` or raw `Uint8Array`
+- **Output type**: hex `string` or bytes `Uint8Array`
 - **Supports inputs ≥ 512 MiB**: The input length theoretically supports 0 to $2^{53}-1$ (`Number.MAX_SAFE_INTEGER`).
 - **TypeScript‑ready**: [`main.d.ts`](main.d.ts)
 - **0 dependencies**

+`tinyhmacmd5` does not simply aim for the smallest possible size.
-The goal of `tinyhmacmd5` is to strike a balance between size and performance, rather than sacrificing performance for the sake of minimizing size.
-Therefore, some performance-oriented optimizations are intentionally retained, and the final size is not the smallest theoretically achievable.
+Its goal is to balance code size and runtime performance, so some performance-oriented implementations are intentionally retained.
+As a result, the final size is not the smallest theoretically achievable.

 **Live demo**: https://bddjr.github.io/tinyhmacmd5/